dedica-team/nivio/docs/source/schema/Models/LandscapeDescription.rst

    * - items
      - List<ItemDescription>
      - List of configuration sources.
 Handled in the given order, latter extend/overwrite earlier values like items etc.
      - optional, defaults to null
      - null
+   * - partial
+     - Boolean
+     - marks that the landscape is not complete, but an update
+     - optional, defaults to null
+     - null
    * - links